How to Apply for Financial Aid at UTC

 - Complete and e-Sign a Direct Loan Master Promissory Note (MPN).
 You will sign the MPN with your FAFSA PIN – www.pin.ed.gov.

 - If you have been awarded a Graduate PLUS Loan, complete Direct Loan Graduate PLUS Entrance Loan Counseling.

-- More detailed Loan information can be found on the website by clicking on Student Loan Information in the sidebar.
+- More detailed loan information can be found on the website by clicking on Types of Aid; then, Undergraduate Student Loans or Graduate Student Aid Information in the sidebar.